Cathedral of Nature™

 Morris first discovered the cave – dubbed JOHN L'S CAVE ™ - in 1993 on a walk with the property’s former owner Dr. M. Graham Clark when the two came upon a natural spring.
 Johnny started excavations and five years and several dead ends later, they revealed a cavern home to beautiful rock formations National Geographic magazine described as, “an underground chapel.”

-Since May, excavation crews have removed 533,000 cubic yards from the sinkhole, digging in the hopes of discovering a passageway to connect the system and reveal a new wonder below.
+Since May 2015, excavation crews have removed 1,053,225 cubic yards of earth from the Cathedral of Nature™, digging in the hopes of discovering a passageway to connect the system and reveal a new wonder below.

 Crews will continue to work over the coming months in search of discovering a new connection though Morris is pleased with the findings that have already been revealed.